muso31/Helixbase/README.md

 * Unicorn files are automatically included into App_Data\unicorn.
 The only variable that needs to be set is `$(sourceFolder)` in [z.Common.DevSettings.config](https://github.com/muso31/Helixbase/blob/master/src/Project/Common/code/App_Config/Include/Project/z.Common.DevSettings.config#L3)

+Azure DevOps:

+* If you push this repository to Azure DevOps, then in Build Pipelines choose New build pipeline, it will automatically pick up the included [azure-pipelines.yml](https://github.com/muso31/Helixbase/blob/master/azure-pipelines.yml) file and create an example build pipeline that uses the Package publish profile.

 ## Legacy Versions
 Legacy versions of Helix Base which are no longer updated or maintained can be found below: